VB police investigating homicide near intersection of Independence Boulevard and Haygood Road

 VIRGINIA BEACH, Va.
-(WAVY) — Virginia Beach police are asking people to avoid the intersection of Independence Boulevard and Haygood Road after a “firearm violation” resulted in a death Monday.
+(WAVY) — A homicide investigation is underway after a “firearm violation” resulted in a death Monday near the intersection of Independence Boulevard and Haygood Road in Virginia Beach.

 Police didn’t give a time the incident happened, but tweeted about it at 6:14 p.m. asking people to avoid the intersection.